computational-expression/lab04/writing/reflection.md

 If you were to complete this assignment again, what would you do differently to improve your use of lists or create more interesting patterns?

-## Additional Thoughts

-Any other thoughts, questions, or comments about this assignment?
-How did using lists change the way you think about organizing data and controlling multiple objects?

-*Remember to use markdown lists (-, *, or +) throughout your reflection to organize your thoughts clearly.*

----